Thailand Passport Photo Maker

 Common Reasons Thai Passport Photos Get Rejected

-These are the issues that most often send a Thai applicant back for a re-shoot:
+These are the issues that most often send a Thai applicant back for a re-shoot.
+Each links to the detailed rule so you can confirm the exact tolerance before you submit; the full cross-country breakdown is in passport photo rejection reasons.

 - Old photo — older than six months or no longer like you.